 - a) Subject to subsection (b), a patent shall expire 20 years after the filing date of the patent application. - b) In order to maintain the patent or the patent application, as the case may be, an annual fee as prescribed shall be paid in advance to the Liberia Intellectual Property Office for each year, starting one year after the filing date of the application for grant of the patent.
 A period of grace of six months shall be allowed for the late payment of the annual fee on payment of the prescribed surcharge.
-If an annual fee is not paid in accordance with this subsection, the patent application shall be deemed to have been withdrawn or the patent shall lapse, as the case may be.
+If an annual fee is not paid in accordance with this subsection, the patent application shall be deemed to have been withdrawn or the patent shall lapse, as the case may be a) The Director General or the court may grant, upon request, a compulsory license where: